simoneromano96/federation-graphql-rust/README.md

 If I need to expose both an entity and a query that fetches that entity the code must be sadly duplicated as for Federation design.

 To handle subscriptions, since I already have redis, I will use the pub-sub interface of redis avoiding more dependencies.

+Subscriptions are not supported by federation yet, this means that I have to create a new service for the subscriptions.